pharmbio/lmu-student/README.md

 # DeepLearningTutorials
-Deep Learning Notebooks adapted for some of our courses by David Holmberg - including PB_SEQ, ULLA, Ai4DD etc
+Deep Learning Assignment for PB-d.
+You will find the instructions inside the notebooks.
+A description of the assignment will be published on Studium.,